 This page contains summaries of injury to feelings awards made by Employment Tribunals in discrimination cases.
 These awards will not be binding on other tribunals and are intended only as a guide to assessing compensation.
 Some of these cases are a few years old and would need to be increased to account for inflation.

-Most injury to feelings awards made by Employment Tribunals are at a level of £3,000 to £6,000 (i.e. within the lowest band of the Vento scale) depending on the case.
+Most injury to feelings awards made by Employment Tribunals are of up to £6,000 (i.e. within the lowest band of the Vento scale) depending on the case.
+The maximum award for injury to feelings will usually be around £30,000 in the most serious cases.

 Parker v Chancery Ltd